Seasons Book Clubs Engage Networks of Support

 Amanda Trimillos, EdD, is the coauthor with Stacy Allsbrook-Huisman of Seasons of My Military Student: Practical Ideas for Parents and Teachers.
 Amanda is a teacher, a military spouse, and mother of four military-connected students.

-Contact our team if you are interested in a virtual author visit for your group or other support for Seasons of My Military Student Book Clubs.
-We can also provide information about Professional Development materials for education professionals.
+- Contact our team if you are interested in a virtual author visit or other support for Seasons of My Military Student Book Clubs.